New York and Putnam Railroad

-The New York and Putnam Railroad, nicknamed the Old Put, was a railroad line that operated between the Bronx and Brewster in New York State.
-It was in close proximity to the Hudson River Railroad and New York and Harlem Railroad.
-All three came under ownership of the New York Central system in 1894.
-The railroad was abandoned starting in 1958, and most of the former roadbed has been converted to rail trail use.
+The New York and Putnam Railroad, nicknamed the Old Put, was a railroad line that opened in 1881 between the Bronx and Brewster in New York State.
+In 1894, it was acquired by the New York Central system along with the nearby Hudson River Railroad and New York and Harlem Railroad.
+Starting in 1958, the railroad began to be incrementally abandoned.
+Today most of its former roadbed has been converted to rail trails.

 History

 Early years, charter

 The New York & Boston Railroad (NY&B) was chartered on May 21, 1869 to build a line from Highbridge on the Harlem River in New York northeast to Brewster.
 At Brewster connections were to be provided to the New York & Harlem Railroad for travel north to Albany, and to the Boston, Hartford & Erie Railroad to Boston.
+The railway would see several name changes and reorganizations before construction commenced.

 The New York, Boston & Northern Railway (NYB&N) was formed on November 18, 1872, as a consolidation of the NY&B with two companies to the north — the Putnam & Dutchess Railroad (P&D) and Dutchess & Columbia Railroad (D&C).
 The P&D was a plan for a line to split from the New York and Boston at Carmel to a point midway along the D&C. The D&C opened in 1871, running from the Hudson River to the Connecticut border.
 The Clove Branch Railroad was to serve as a short connection between the two parts of the planned line.

 The New York, Boston & Montreal Railway was organized on January 21, 1873, as a renaming of the NYB&N. It continued north to Chatham on what is now the defunct section of the Harlem Line and then used the Harlem Extension Railroad into Vermont.
 The Panic of 1873 caused the cancellation of the leases and mergers on December 1 of that year.
 Construction on the P&D and D&C stopped; D&C later became part of the Central New England Railway, the Harlem Extension became a part of the Rutland Railroad, and the Clove Branch Railroad was abandoned in 1898.